draurangzebabbas/intenselinkedinscraper/README.md

 3. **Configure authentication**:
    - Go to Authentication > Settings
    - Configure your site URL (for local development: `http://localhost:5173`)
-   - Disable email confirmations for easier testing (optional)
+   - **IMPORTANT**: Disable email confirmations for easier testing:
+     - Go to Authentication > Settings
+     - Under "Email Auth", toggle OFF "Enable email confirmations"
    - Configure email templates if needed

-4. **Run database migrations**:
+4. **Database Setup**:
    - The project includes comprehensive database migrations
-   - These will be automatically applied when you first connect
+   - After connecting to Supabase, the migrations will be automatically applied
+   - If you encounter database errors during signup, you may need to manually run the migration:
+     - Go to your Supabase Dashboard > SQL Editor
+     - Run the migration file: `supabase/migrations/fix_auth_schema.sql`

 ### 3. Apify Setup